 16. Music Production

 If you have some musical ability, there is potential to make money by writing and producing music.
-There are many podcasters and online video producers who need custom music or audio.
-You can use a site like Fiverr or Upwork to offer your services, or earn a higher rate by creating and promoting your own website to market your services.
+Many podcasters and online video producers need custom music or audio.
+You can use marketplaces like Fiverr or Upwork to offer your services or earn a higher rate by creating and promoting your own website to market your services.

 → To learn more, see From Silence to Sound: Composing Music for Film, Documentaries, and Commercials on Skillshare.